nicedreams/rsyncsnap/README.md

 Bash script that uses rsync to create multiple incremental backup snapshots of one or multiple sources to a destination using the previous backup.
 Works with local drives and with ssh remote systems.
 Be sure to use a filesystem that supporting hardlinks like ext4.

-Why create this when rsnapshot and rdiff-backup exists?
-Started as a bash script for version control of a linux samba server in a Windows client environment.
-Needed a way to work with "Windows Previous Versions" from Windows desktops and samba vss with it's date formatting of folders.
-Also liked the fact that all snapshots are date/time stamped for easier restore where rsnapshot uses alpha.0 alpha.1 alpha.2 and so on.
-And it's bash so easy for me to modify.
-As the script grew it turned into a bash alternative to rsnapshot pretty much.
-Since rsyncsnap has been working fine for my production setups I decided to share as an alternative for others.

 #### Example directory listing of backups: <GMT-%Y.%m.%d-%H.%M.%S>
 ```
 ls